InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training

 \section{Related Work}

 \textbf{Open-Ended Benchmarks.} The evaluation of LLMs on open-ended generation tasks is increasingly shifting from conventional automatic metrics toward holistic, rubric-based frameworks.
-Early benchmarks focused on short-form grading, or fixed entity extraction, which struggle to capture the sophisticated, multi-dimensional behavior of modern LLMs.
-This limitation has led to a new generation of evaluation suites that adopt multi-dimensional and fine-grained rubrics, such as HealthBench~\cite{arora2025healthbench}, VISTA (Scale AI, 2025), PaperBench~\cite{starace2025paperbench}, WildBench~\cite{lin2024wildbench}, AMEGA~\cite{fast2024autonomous}, and MultiChallenge~\cite{deshpande2025multichallenge}.
-By defining thousands of criteria across diverse scenarios, these benchmarks provide more comprehensive and interpretable assessments of model behavior.
-Among them, HealthBench demonstrates the promise of large-scale, rubric-based evaluation for delineating capability boundaries in complex domains such as medical consultation, where current models continue to face substantial challenges.
+Early benchmarks focused on short-form grading or fixed-entity extraction, which struggled to capture the sophisticated, multidimensional behavior of modern LLMs.
+This limitation has led to a new generation of evaluation suites that adopt fine-grained multidimensional rubrics, such as HealthBench~\cite{arora2025healthbench}, PaperBench~\cite{starace2025paperbench}, WildBench~\cite{lin2024wildbench}, AMEGA~\cite{fast2024autonomous} and MultiChallenge~\cite{deshpande2025multichallenge}.
+Using thousands of scenario-specific criteria, these benchmarks assess model behavior more precisely and interpretably.
+In particular, HealthBench highlights that achieving strong performance in medical consultation is still challenging under rigorous rubric-based evaluation.

-\textbf{Reward Models in LLMs.} RL has become a key component of LLM post-training, typically realized through reward models that align behavior with human intent.
-Early Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} used the preference signals, offering effective but coarse and sparse supervision.
-Subsequent work introduced rule-based rewards that decompose preferences into verifiable components such as structural correctness or format adherence~\cite{chen2024huatuogpt, zhang2024detecting}, followed by semantic-level reward models that train learned evaluators for factuality, reasoning validity, and consistency~\cite{bhaskar2025language, jayalath2025compute, viswanathan2025checklists, dineen2025qa, chen2025ace}.
+\textbf{Reward Models in LLMs.} RL has emerged as a critical step in LLM post-training, typically realized through reward models that align behavior with human intent.
+Early Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} used preference signals, offering effective but coarse supervision.
+Later approaches introduced rule-based rewards that decompose preferences into verifiable components such as structural correctness or format adherence~\cite{chen2024huatuogpt, zhang2024detecting}, followed by semantic-level evaluators that assess factual accuracy, reasoning quality, and consistency~\cite{bhaskar2025language, jayalath2025compute, viswanathan2025checklists, dineen2025qa, chen2025ace}.
 In specialized domains like medicine, researchers have further explored domain-adaptive reward formulations and rubric-driven alignment strategies~\cite{gunjal2025rubrics, dou2025baichuan}.
-Despite this progression, reward design remains task-dependent, annotation-heavy, and often opaque, limiting scalability, reproducibility, and fine-grained control.
-Our work differs by focusing on rubric-based reinforcement learning with automatically derived, context-aware criteria, aiming for scalable and verifiable alignment in open-ended domains.
+Despite these advances, rewards remain costly to build, hard to transfer across domains, and difficult to interpret at the criterion level.
+Our approach instead uses rubric-guided RL with automatically generated context-sensitive criteria, enabling structured, transparent, and interpretable feedback.